Nature’s Select Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The seventh ingredient includes pork meal, yet another high protein meat concentrate.
+The seventh ingredient is pork meal, yet another high protein meat concentrate.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.